darebalogun/SYSC3303G4/Readme.txt

 Elevator.java:

-	-> It receives and send Datagram packets to the Scheduler using UDP communication -> Runs as an individual thread for each instance and recive information from schedulers.
+	-> It receives and send Datagram packets to the Scheduler using UDP communication -> Runs as an individual thread for each instance and receive information from schedulers.
 	-> It's functional features include opening/closing the door, buttons and lamps for floors, time delay between the opening/closing of the door and time delay in between floors.
 	-> TearDown after test